 If landscapes are autobiographical, and atmospheres prompt us to enter blurred lines of a "forest knowledge," where light, shade, and darkness entangle us in foraging mediations of contaminated diversity, then such sensitization to elemental environments requires a focus on processual interaction.
 Provocative chapters probe various types of performance scenarios and immersive architectures of the real and the virtual.
 They break new ground in analyzing an extended choreographic – the building of hypersensorial scenographies that include a range of materialities as well as bodily and metabodily presences.
 Foregrounding his notion of kinetic atmospheres, the author intimates a technosomatic theory of dance, performance, and ritual processes, while engaging in a vivid cross-cultural dialogue with some of the leading digital and theatrical artists worldwide.

-This book will be of great interest to students and scholars in theatre, performing arts as well as media arts practitioners, composers, programmers, and designers.
+This poetic meditation will be of great interest to students and scholars in theatre, performing arts as well as media arts practitioners, composers, programmers, and designers.

 Table of Contents

 Johannes Birringer is a choreographer and media artist.
-Since 2004 he co-directs the Design and Performance Lab and heads the Centre for Contemporary and Digital Performance at Brunel University London, where he teaches performance technologies.
+Since 2004 he has co-directed the Design and Performance Lab and headed the Centre for Contemporary and Digital Performance at Brunel University London, where he teaches performance technologies.
 DAP-Lab’s immersive dance installations, metakimospheres, began touring in 2015–19.
-He is author of Theatre, Theory, Postmodernism; Media and Performance: along the border; Performance on the Edge: Transformations of Culture, and Performance, Science & Technology.
+He is author of Theatre, Theory, Postmodernism; Media and Performance: Along the Border; Performance on the Edge: Transformations of Culture; and Performance, Science & Technology.